Contains the active ingredient clopidogrel

 any form of liver disease

-a genetic condition which means that a certain enzyme (CYP2C19) in your liver works differently
+a genetic condition which means that a certain enzyme (CYP2C19) in your liver works differently and can negatively effect

 allergy to other antiplatelet medicines (such as ticlopidine, prasugrel).